What Are Veneers?

 Veneers may not be right for you if you grind your teeth as the thin veneers may chip.
 A plastic night guard may be recommended.

 Due to the enamel being removed during the process, once this is done, the process cannot be “undone”.

 Your dentist will not proceed with the procedure unless your teeth are healthy.
 Your teeth should be free of any decay or disease before veneers can be placed.

 Your veneers may need to be replaced.
-Though this is a semi-permanent procedure, it is possible for veneers to come loose as time passes.
+Though this is a semi-permanent procedure, veneers can come loose as time passes.
 If this happens, you may need new veneers.

 During the tooth preparation visit, usually lasting one to two hours, the teeth are lightly buffed to allow for the small added thickness of the veneer.
 Usually, about half a millimeter of the tooth is removed, which may require a local anesthetic.
-During the same visit, a mold is taken of the teeth and sent to the laboratory for the fabrication of the veneers.
+For certain patients, no preparation of the teeth may be necessary.
+During the same visit, a mold is taken and sent to the laboratory for the fabrication of the veneers.

 What should I expect after getting Veneers?